julian31186/jakes-jenerator/README.md

 # How to use
-- Fill in the src/input/resume.json file with resume information _template.json format \
+- Fill in the src/input/resume.json file with resume information following the _template.json format \
 (Note: any inputs that are in the form of an array ([]) can have additional elements added) \
 (Extra Note: all arrays are composed of string elements e.g ["One", "Two"])